For Them That Trespass: Production

+It was the first film to be made at Elstree Studios since it re-opened following World War II.

 Richard Todd was cast after a screen test.
 It was his first leading role.
 His casting was announced in July 1948.
 He was also signed to a seven-year contract with Associated British.
 The film led to Todd being cast in The Hasty Heart.

+Kenneth More has one of his first film roles.

 Critical reception

 The New York Times called it "a drab and dreary little film".
 On the other hand, Sky Movies calls it a "gripping movie drama which has a lot of high feeling and style. ...
 Still impressive, though more than 40 years after."

 Todd called it "dreary" but it led to him being offered a long-term contract with Associated British.

+Box office

+As of 1 April 1950 the film earned distributor's gross receipts of £71,954 in the UK of which £38,467 went to the producer.
+The film made a loss of £111,765.